 - Purchase the complete Expat Arrivals USA Guide (PDF)

-The Green Card is the official document issued by the US Immigration Service (USCIS) to foreign nationals granting them permanent residency in the USA.
-This allows the holder to live and work in the United States of America.
+The Green Card is the official document issued by the US Citizenship and Immigration Services (USCIS) to foreign nationals granting them permanent residency in America.
+This allows the holder to live and work in the United States.

 Obtaining a Green Card for the USA

-Expats can live in the USA under a non-immigrant visa while their immigrant visa is being processed; alternatively, they can wait in their home country until final approval, at which point they would emigrate.
+Expats can live in the US under a non-immigrant visa while their immigrant visa is being processed.
+Alternatively, they can wait in their home country until final approval, at which point they would emigrate.
 The waiting period will depend on the skill level each person is classified under.
 Before expats can apply for a Green Card, a US company must petition on their behalf.

 A Green Card can also be obtained through family members who are either US citizens or legal permanent residents (Green Card holders).